All Episodes

 Yeah, very much so.

-So the Democrats are, you know, effectively they wind up working for the Russians in sowing dissent within our republic.
+So the Democrats are, you know, effectively, they wound up working for the Russians in sowing dissent within our republic.

-Although there was a report that came out last week, Dr. Gork again saying that not one vote was changed in the process, that this was just part of an effort uh to create chaos in the country and discord.
+Although there was a report that came out last week, Dr. Gorker, again, saying that not one vote was changed in the process, that this was just part of an effort to create chaos in the country and discord.

-Well, well, John Brennan, uh, the Russians could have information that that the that you're uh wife beater.
+Well, John Brennan, the Russians could have information that you're a wife beater.

-You're you're actually supporting Russian information operations as the former head of the CIA.
+You're actually supporting Russian information operations as the former head of the CIA.

-Or what about Chuck Schumer's comments of to the president?
+Or what about Chuck Schumer's comments to the president?

 Good luck.

-Well, I I think thanks to the great work of you know people like our colleague Sarah Carter and Molly Hemingway and Greg Jarrett, we we will know a lot more very soon.
+Well, I think thanks to the great work of people like our colleagues Sarah Carter and Molly Hemingway and Greg Jarrett, we will know a lot more very soon.

-This this is, you know, I I would I would say to people like Comey, forget about the book uh book tour and and Brennan, uh, you know, cancel your Twitter account because you may be getting yourself into more trouble.
+And Brennan, you know, cancel your Twitter account because you may be getting yourself into more trouble.

 The more they talk, the more we find out about how just political these individuals were.